dragthor/dragthor.github.com/tags.md

 ---
 layout: page
-title: Tags
+title: Tags for blog posts.
+Posts are grouped & cateorized by one or more tags.
 permalink: /tags/
 description: "Categorized blog posts using tags.
-Posts are gouped by tag."
+Posts are gouped by one or more tags."
 ---
 * [android](/android) - Android Development and Testing